mbaze/Z80-Bits/iterative-fixed-point-division.md

 rra
 ```

-The 11111110 mask is used because it clears the least significant bit and resets the carry flag.
-On the Z80, this allows
+The `%11111110` mask is used because it clears the least significant bit and resets the carry flag.
-a subsequent pair of fast `rra` instructions to be used instead of two slower `srl a` operations.
+On the Z80, this allows the use of fast `rra` instructions instead of a pair of slower `srl a` operations.

 ## Divisors of the form 2^N + 1